grafana/writers-toolkit/docs/sources/writing-guide/topic-types/index.md

 ## References

-Reference topics provides look-up information that users might need to refer to when completing a task.
+Reference topics provide look-up information that users might need to refer to when completing a task.
 References should comprehensively catalog data such as functions and their parameters, return codes, and error messages.
 They are often presented as tables, bulleted lists, or sample scripts.

 Reference topics are also designed for API information.

-Often reference topics are linked from _task_ topics, because they contain information the user needs to perform a task.
+Reference topics are often linked from _task_ topics, because they contain information the user needs to perform a task.

 > **Note:** Do not include steps or conceptual information in reference topics.